Asian shares up after First Republic aid spurs Wall St rally

 BANGKOK (AP) — Shares advanced Friday in Asia, tracking a rally on Wall Street after a group of big banks offered a lifeline to First Republic Bank, the lender investors had focused on in their latest hunt for troubles in the banking industry.

-Chinese markets gained more than 1% while others also rose.
-U.S. futures edged lower and oil prices climbed.
+Benchmarks rose more than 1% in Hong Kong, Taiwan and Tokyo.
+U.S. futures were mixed and oil prices climbed.

 The S&P 500 jumped 1.8% Thursday, erasing earlier losses following reports that First Republic Bank could get help or sell itself to another bank.
 Markets have gyrated this week on concerns over the toll on banks from the fastest set of interest rate hikes in decades.
 The turmoil flared with last week’s collapse of Silicon Valley Bank, the second largest bank failure in U.S. history.

-Stocks rallied Thursday after 11 of the biggest banks offered help for First Republic with a combined deposit of $30 billion.
+Stocks rallied Thursday on Wall Street after 11 of the biggest banks offered help for First Republic with a combined deposit of $30 billion.

 All told, the S&P 500 rose 68.35 points to 3,960.28.
 The Dow gained 1.2% to 32,246.55 and the Nasdaq jumped 2.5% to 11,717.28.